 It's also said that if you eat only black peas, and skip the pork, collard greens and the accompaniments, the luck won't stick.
 They all work together or not at all.

-I probably need to explain what a hog jowl is.
-Some Yankees have never heard of this cut of pork.
+I probably need to explain what a hog jowl is—many people have never heard of this cut of pork.
 It's the "cheek" of the hog.
 It tastes and cooks similar to thick cut bacon.
 It's a tough cut that is typically smoked and cured.
 Hog jowl is used to season beans and peas, or fried and eaten like bacon.

 Hogs and pigs have long been a symbol of prosperity and gluttony.
 It's why we say someone is "being a pig" when they take more than their share.
 Some cultures believe that the bigger pig you eat on New Year's, the bigger your wallet will be in the coming year.
 So, the "fatter" the pig, the "fatter" your wallet.
 Spit and pit roasted pigs are popular New Year's meals.